 3) Parvati cave

 Right opposite to the Shiva temple on the other bank of the river is Parvati cave, which has a number of sculptures.
 On the low plateau above the Cave of Parvati are the remains of Bhoja Palace of which the only foundation survives.

 4) Jain Temple

-Moving a little further, is another interesting site, Jain temple that was also built in 11th Century by Raja Bhoj and was left unfinished too.
+Moving a little further, is another interesting site, Jain temple that was also built in the 11th Century by Raja Bhoj and was left unfinished too.
 The temple enshrines a 221/2 feet tall idol of Bhagawan Shantinath in standing posture.
-On the both sides of this idol, 2 standing idols of Bhagwan Parshvanath & Suparshvanath (7th Teerthankar) 8 feet in height each are installed.
+On both sides of this idol, 2 standing idols of Bhagwan Parshvanath & Suparshvanath (7th Teerthankar) 8 feet in height each are installed.
 The courtyard of this temple is very peaceful and you can sit there for hours gazing at the lush green surroundings.

 5) Bhojpur Cyclopean Dam

-With all these interesting and astonishing places to explore, one can spend atleast half a day in Bhojpur.
+With all these interesting and astonishing places to explore, one can spend at least half a day in Bhojpur.

 How to Reach

 Bhopal is the nearest Railway station and Airport from Bhojpur.
 Bhojpur is just 26 km from Bhopal, which is the capital of Madhyapradesh.
 You can rent a car or hire a cab from Bhopal.
 Roads are generally in good condition.

 Winter is the best time to visit Bhojpur, Considering that the entire area is rocky without adequate shade and tends to get really hot during summers; in addition, you have to walk barefoot till the temple.
 If at all you plan to visit during summers, choose either early morning or evening to avoid the heat.